Whidbey Telecom: History

-George Henny saw the commercialization of the Internet as an opportunity to keep the company relevant as technology advanced.
+Co-CEO George Henny saw the commercialization of the Internet as an opportunity to keep the company relevant as technology advanced.
 This resulted in Whidbey Telephone becoming the first local phone company (west of the Rocky Mountains) to provide independent Internet access, Whidbey.NET to its customers in 1994.
-Building on that success, the changes in technology, and massive upgrades of infrastructure that was performed in the 90s, and 100% ownership of the lines, Whidbey.NET began to offer DSL service to its customers in the year 2000.
-Initially only available in the communities that were able to support the large DSLAM facilities, by 2022, 100% of the service area was capable of receiving DSL service, in all 3 regions.
+Building on that success, the changes in technology, and massive upgrades of infrastructure that was performed in the 1990s, and 100% ownership of the lines, Whidbey.NET began to offer DSL service to its customers in the year 2000.
+Initially only available in the communities that were able to support the large DSLAM facilities, by 2022, 100% of the service area was capable of receiving DSL service, in all three regions.
 With the regulatory changes in the DSL space, and the ability to provide services in other service areas, Whidbey.NET also provided services in Verizon territory on Whidbey Island, Camano Island, and parts of Skagit and Snohomish County.

 In 2016 Whidbey Telecom announced it would be installing fiber optic cables to homes and businesses in its service area.
-The BiG GiG® Fiber Network launched later that year in Langley, making Whidbey Telecom the only internet provider on Whidbey Island to provide synchronous upload and download speeds of up to 1000 Mbit/s for both residential and business subscribers.
+The BiG GiG Fiber Network launched later that year in Langley, making Whidbey Telecom the only internet provider on Whidbey Island to provide synchronous upload and download speeds of up to 1000 Mbit/s for both residential and business subscribers.
 Initially The Big Gig only covered the larger communities on Whidbey, but was expanded to cover the commercial core of Pt.
 Roberts and smaller neighborhoods within their service area.
 The ultimate goal is to move everyone to fiber services as quickly as possible, owing to the lower operating costs, faster speeds, and future upgrade paths.
 In 2024, multi-gig service, up to 5Gbps was offered for fiber customers.

 As part of the 2022 US Infrastructure Bill, Whidbey Telecom received "Middle Mile" grant money, and additional grants to expand its fiber infrastructure beyond its northern service limits.
 2024 saw the initial infrastructure installation, with additional work progressing through 2025.